Toronto, ON

 Oakham House Heritage Restoration

-Originally built in the Gothic Revival style as a house for architect William Thomas, Oakham House has more recently been used as a hub for Toronto Metropolitan University’s student body, complete with a campus pub, meeting rooms, offices and link to the adjacent Student Union building.
+Originally built in the Gothic Revival style in 1848 as a house for architect William Thomas, Oakham House is now the Toronto Metropolitan University’s student body hub, complete with a campus pub, meeting rooms, offices and link to the adjacent Student Union building.
 The building itself is a load bearing, brick masonry structure with a timber frame roof with cedar shingles and a wood bay window on the north façade.
+The chimney, carved millwork and a wooden bay window needed restoration.

 Services